Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 37.1 The Importance of Presentation

-Delivering findings is more than handing over a report—it's about ensuring your audience understands the issues, accepts their significance, and is empowered to act on them.
+Delivering findings is more than handing over a report - it's about ensuring your audience understands the issues, accepts their significance, and is empowered to act on them.
 Successful presentation:

 - Fosters collaboration between red teamers, defenders, and executives.
 - Reduces the risk of misinterpretation or dismissal of critical findings.